|

 15. Is it true Ernie and Jack Lemmon were close?

 They were best friends and made several films together.
-Visit our "Kovacs Christmas List" to see a list of films.
-Jack Lemmon is also the narrator for "The Best Of Ernie Kovacs" two DVD set.
-This can be found on the Amazon, Barnes and Noble and eBay sites for very reasonable prices.
-Check out our links page for a direct link to Amazon's page with the set.
+Visit our "Kovacs Christmas List" to see a list of all Ernie's films, including the ones with Jack.
+Jack Lemmon is also the narrator for "The Best Of Ernie Kovacs" two DVD / five VHS sets.
+These can be found used on Amazon and eBay as this title is now out of print.
+Check out the "VIDEOS" section of our links page for direct links to the title on these sites.

 16. I have a link to some Ernie video clips, I've uploaded some clips, I've uploaded some recordings, I want to send you videos, CDs, etc. Can I do this?
 Will you post them?